Robert Shanebrook can be reached at:

 worked supporting the USA's Reconnaissance Satellites Gambit-Cubed and Manned Orbiting Laboratory.
 He has knowledge of US film-return satellite imaging systems.

-He then worked Kodak Apparatus Division Research Laboratory where he worked on image evaluation, liquid crystals for imaging, and other electronic imaging devices.
-He moved to Kodak Photographic Technology Division to design heat-processable films, microfilms, x-ray films, and camera films that became T-Max Films.
+He worked in Kodak Apparatus Division Research Laboratory where he worked on image evaluation, liquid crystals for imaging, and other electronic imaging devices.
+He moved to Kodak Photographic Technology Division to design heat-processable films, microfilms, x-ray films and processors, and camera films including leading the project that became T-Max Films.

-Beginning in 1981, he became engaged in nearly all aspects of Kodak's black-and-white and professional film business.
-As Worldwide Product-Line Manager and Senior Technical Associate he was heavily involved in designing, manufacturing, and commercializing photographic products including:
+Beginning in 1981, he became engaged in nearly all aspects of Kodak's black-and-white and professional color film business.
+As Worldwide Product-Line Manager he was heavily involved in designing, manufacturing, and commercializing photographic products including:

 Polyfiber Paper